Finance & Tax Consultants

 Capital Gains Tax (CGT) is the tax you pay on any capital gain from selling an asset, such as property or shares.
 Here are some helpful ways to get you started:

-– Wait at least 12 months before selling an asset to potentially benefit from the 50% CGT discount for individuals and small businesses.
+– Wait at least 12 months before selling an asset to potentially benefit from the 50% CGT discount, which is available to individuals, trusts and complying super funds.
+Companies are not eligible for this discount.

 – Claim eligible CGT concessions for small businesses, such as the small business 15-year exemption or the small business active asset reduction.